daskeyboard/daskeyboard-applet/README.md

 logger.error('This is an error.');
 ```

-# Testing an Applet
+# Running an Appletin dev mode
-You can run an applet in dev mode by invoking it via node, using the following
+You can run an applet in `dev mode` by invoking it via node, using the following
 syntax:

 `node <script name> dev '{ <config> }'`